 Although Bali is one of the busiest and most visited islands in Indonesia, I found it surprisingly cheap to travel around.
 At first, I was planning to stay there for only 3 days, but I ended up extending my visit for another 4 days.
 In fact, Bali has so much to offer for so little money if you know where to go and how to bargain.

 If you don’t believe me, follow these few tips on how to avoid overspending and you will be able to enjoy your visit here for less than $25 a day.
+Besides considering your budget and travel style, be sure to pick the cheapest time to visit Bali.

 Price: IDR55.000 a night (around $5), 15 bed dorms.